pond-i/AnimalCafe/README.md

 - Main gameplay loop
 -	Money collection system

 Everything within the current build is extremely alpha-level and does not reflect the finished product.
-Better practices and coding clean up is very much required.
+Better practices and coding clean-up is very much required.
 This build is a barebones POC.

+Customers not shown in this demo video as they are quite buggy still.
+All art and animations are created by myself.

 https://github.com/pond-i/AnimalCafe/assets/92719183/55486d28-5936-405a-98f7-5fc85c1477f0